ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **Alternatives**

-Go to the "allcoredevs" channel on the [EthR&D Discord Server](https://discord.gg/qHv7AjTDuK)
+Please use the "allcoredevs" channel on the [EthR&D Discord Server](https://discord.gg/qHv7AjTDuK)

 ### EthereumJS {#ethereumjs-gitter}

 **Summary**

-This was the main public coordination comms channel for the [EthereumJS project](https://ethereumjs.github.io/).
+EthereumJS Gitter was the main public coordination comms channel for the [EthereumJS project](https://ethereumjs.github.io/).

 **Archives**